redsanket/spark/external/presto/guide/connectivity/looker.rst

 .. code-block:: text

-  yinst install presto_client -br current ln -s /home/y/libexec/presto_client/lib/presto-jdbc.jar /path_to_looker_installation/custom_jdbc_drivers/presto-jdbc.jar
+  yinst install presto_client -br stable ln -s /home/y/libexec/presto_client/lib/presto-jdbc.jar /path_to_looker_installation/custom_jdbc_drivers/presto-jdbc.jar

-Or if the node does not have ``yinst``, you can download the presto-jdbc jar from repository (http://ymaven.corp.yahoo.com:9999/proximity/repository/public/yahoo/yinst/presto_client/presto-jdbc/<internal presto version>/presto-jdbc-<internal presto version>.jar) and copy to the ``custom_jdbc_drivers`` directory.
-You can find the current internal presto version from `dist <https://dist.corp.yahoo.com/by-package/presto_client/>`_.
+Or if the node does not have ``yinst``, you can download the presto-jdbc jar from ymaven repository (http://ymaven.corp.yahoo.com:9999/proximity/repository/public/yahoo/yinst/presto_client/presto-jdbc/<internal presto version>/presto-jdbc-<internal presto version>.jar) or from artifactory repository (https://artifactory.ouroath.com/artifactory/maven-release/com/facebook/presto/presto-jdbc/<internal presto version>/) and copy to the ``custom_jdbc_drivers`` directory.
+You can find the stable internal presto version from `dist <https://dist.corp.yahoo.com/by-package/presto_client/>`_.

 JDBC Connection
 ===============

-The Looker to Presto authentication will be through Kerberos authentication by a headless user.
+The Looker to Presto authentication will be through mutual TLS authentication with Athenz role certificates.

 Steps to configure a new Presto connection:

-1) Copy ``/etc/krb5.conf`` from a Grid Gateway node to your Looker host.
+1) Follow instructions in :ref:`X.509 certificate authentication <x509_auth>` to setup ``griduser.uid.<headless username>`` Athenz role and configure ``hca`` to fetch and renew the role certificates.
-2) Copy the keytab of the headless user to the looker host.
-Ensure the permission is set to ``400`` and the file is only readable by the headless user.
+2) Verify that the permission of the key file ``/var/lib/sia/certs/griduser.role.uid.<headless username>.key.pem`` is set to ``400`` and the file is only readable by the headless user.
 3) Go to ``https://<looker server host name>:4443/admin/connections/new``
 4) Enter the details as per the below example.

-The example connects to ``xandarblue`` Presto cluster and accesses the ``dilithiumblue`` hive catalog.
+The example connects to ``xandarblue`` Presto cluster and accesses the ``dilithiumblue`` hive catalog and assumes the headless username to be ``p_search``.
-Assuming the following in example:

-  - headless username = ``p_search``
-  - keytab location on Looker host = ``/homes/p_search/p_search.prod.headless.keytab``
-  - ``krb5.conf`` location on Looker host = ``/etc/krb5.conf``

 Please replace with your headless user details.